fhiso/legacy-format/serialisation.md

 much more readily available than the ASCII one, and partly because ASCII allows certain punctuation marks a be used as combining diacritics when they follow the backspace *character* (U+0008).
-This cannot be used legally in GEDCOM as the backspace *character* is not peritted.
+This cannot be used legally in GEDCOM as the backspace *character* is not permitted.
 Unicode provides separate combining diacritics and does not allow this use.

 ANSEL refers to the Extended Latin Alphabet Coded Character Set for Bibliographic Use defined in [ANSEL].
-If an ELF file is determined to used the ANSEL *character encoding* it *must* be converted into a sequence of Unicode *characters* before it can be processed further.
+If an ELF file is determined to use the ANSEL *character encoding* it *must* be converted into a sequence of Unicode *characters* before it can be processed further.
 This is discussed in §3.3.1.